Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 - What Is Databricks CLI Used For?

-- Step-By-Step Guide to Install Databricks CLI on Various Operating System (macOS/Linux/Windows)
+- Step-By-Step Guide to Install Databricks CLI on Various Operating Systems (macOS/Linux/Windows)

-- How to Setup Authentication for the Databricks CLI?
+- How to Setup Authentication for the Databricks CLI (with a focus on OAuth)?

 - How to use Databricks CLI Commands—Practical Real-World Examples